1 – 4 July 2021

 26 – 27 July 2021

-With and early start this morning we headed off to Mary River National Park.
+With an early start this morning we headed off to Mary River National Park.
 We stopped at the Purple Mango Brewery for coffee along the way.

 28 -31 Jul 2021

 We felt as the heat continue to build today so we thought we might head to the beach, or at least Darwin.
-First stop for the tour today was the Adelaide River Inn.
+The first stop for the tour today was the Adelaide River Inn.

-Next stop was a sport we visited in 2006 where we were chased by a crocodile on the main dam wall – Fogg Dam.
-Interesting, you can now not walk the dam wall like we did.
+The next stop was a sport we visited in 2006 where we were chased by a crocodile on the main dam wall – Fogg Dam.
+Interesting, you can now not walk the dam wall as we did.